3750 Words | Reading Time: 20 Minutes

-Technology and the gig economy are redefining the traditional resume.
+Technology and the gig economy are redefining the traditional ways on how to make a resume.
 This is great news if you cringe at writing two pages about your professional life.
 But whether or not writing the conventional resume falls into one of your skill sets, you may want to look at what’s trending for job seekers in the new economy.

 What Is A Gig Economy?